What Are The Disadvantages Of Google Sites?

 This makes switching platforms extremely challenging, especially for beginners or time-poor business owners.

-Google Sites is completely free to use!
-With your free Google account, you can set up, launch, and manage your small business without any additional costs.
+Google Sites can be found inside your free Google Workspace account, allowing you to set up, launch, and manage your small business at no additional cost.

 If you want additional features, such as extra storage, administrative tools, and enhanced collaboration, you must upgrade to a paid Google Workspace plan.